Bash-Buccaneers/.github/profile/README.md

 - 🌱 We are currently learning **Linux**

+- 🌱 We are currently working on a project called **Hardening of Ubuntu OS using GUI facility**

 - 📫 How to reach us **cigar@duck.com**

 - ⚡ Our mantra- **Live, laugh and continuously acquire knowledge**